sibytes/yetl.io/docs/reference/index.md

 # Overview

-YETL allows you to define a datafeed using easy to maintain yaml and sql ddl configuration that takes care of the typical mundane requirements of a datafeed whilst providing an api to implement what's special about them using the data engines (e.g. spark) python DSL and SQL.
-It also allows you to conifgure environments including a local envinorment giving you complete control to use the best software engineering practices to implement datafeeds.
+YETL allows you to define a datafeed using easy to maintain yaml and sql ddl configuration that takes care of the typical mundane requirements of a datafeed whilst providing an api to implement what's special about them using the python DSL and SQL of a data engine (e.g. spark).
+It also allows you to configure environments including a local envinorment giving you complete control to use the best software engineering practices to implement datafeeds.

 ## The Anatomy of YETL'ing Datafeeds!